Why it is Ineffective

 no hope of progressing towards release

 The systems required to manage people with an OLR are not functioning as intended.
 The OLR requires the Parole Board to rely unconditionally on the risk assessments being provided to it.
-There is a legal requirement for these risk assessments to be updated annually and when circumstances change.
+There is a legal requirement for these risk assessments to be reviewed annually and updated when circumstances change.
 As the OLR population grows, the increased backlog means that this is not happening for many people.
 Without up to date assessments, people have no hope of progressing towards release.

 The courses on offer to reduce risk are experimental and often change when found to be ineffective.
 Many of the early ones have been abandoned.
 Some courses offered are not even relevant to risk reduction.
 As the OLR population grows, access to courses is reduced and there are now waiting lists.
 Prisoners with a release date are prioritised over OLR prisoners.